-Invested in lyric poetry’s impulse to embody experience precisely, Grossman’s oeuvre also displays a distrust of its ability to fix feeling accurately.
+Invested in lyric poetry’s impulse to embody experience precisely, Grossman’s poetry also displays a distrust of its ability to fix feeling accurately.
 In books like A Harlot’s Hire (1962) and The Woman on the Bridge over the Chicago River (1979), Grossman began to formulate his poetics in poems that were at once narrative and philosophical.
 Grossman's The Ether Dome was described by critic William Doreski for the Literary Review as representing “a long devotion to poetry not as a quasi-career but as a way of understanding the world.”
-Grossman’s more recent work has also received praise for its continued devotion to exploring the intersections of poetry, philosophy, and autobiography.
+Grossman’s later work has also received praise for its continued devotion to exploring the intersections of poetry, philosophy, and autobiography.
 In the Boston Review, James Longenbach described How to Do Things with Tears (2001) as Grossman’s “wildest creation yet.”
 The material in this book, Longenbach claimed, could have filled ten books.
 Though the poems are “stuffed with characters, voices and idioms,” there is a unifying voice, Longenbach wrote, that makes a singular statement: “Poetry is what we do with memories, and remembering is what we do with tears.”
 In Descartes’ Loneliness (2007), Grossman imaginatively inhabits the figure of Descartes and the precepts of his philosophy, penning letters to Princess Elizabeth.
 However, the book is also concerned with Grossman’s own family history.
 As Publisher’s Weekly noted, these more personal lyrics showcase Grossman’s “interest—or better, faith—in poetry's capacity to perform distinctly human acts of preservation.”

 - A Harlot's Hire, Walker-de Berry (Cambridge, MA), 1962.